Landslide democratic win puts pressure on leader of Chinese-ruled Hong Kong

-HONG KONG (Reuters) - Hong Kong’s leader pledged to listen to public opinion on Monday and referred to deep-seated problems in society after a landslide election victory by opponents of Chinese rule amid months of sometimes violent pro-democracy unrest.
+HONG KONG (Reuters) - Hong Kong’s leader pledged to listen to public opinion on Monday after a landslide election victory by opponents of Chinese rule amid months of sometimes violent pro-democracy unrest.

 Democratic candidates secured almost 90% of 452 district council seats in Sunday’s poll, held during a rare weekend lull in clashes with police, despite a strongly resourced and mobilized pro-establishment opposition.